 Getting braces when you are an adult is a particularly difficult decision for a number of reasons, and then there’s the confusion of whether to go with traditional or lingual braces!
-In order to make the right choice, it is important that you first understand what the differences between these two are and that’s exactly what we are going to discuss next.
+In order to make the right choice, it is important that you first understand the differences between these two braces, and that’s exactly what we will discuss next.

-Traditional and lingual braces are similar in the way that both types are a combination of metal brackets and wires, but some significant differences are indeed present in their modes of getting the job done.
+Traditional and lingual braces are similar in the way that both types are a combination of metal brackets and wires.
+Still, some significant differences are indeed present in their modes of getting the job done.
 Most notably, lingual braces slowly reposition the teeth and gum from their concealed positions behind the teeth, whereas traditional braces do the same from the front of the teeth.

 Traditional braces are cheaper to get compared to lingual braces because they require less time and effort from the orthodontist, compared to lingual braces.
-Linguals on the other hand, need the attention from more experienced orthodontists and for a much longer period of time.
-This does make them somewhat costlier than their traditional counterparts unfortunately.
+Linguals, on the other hand, need the attention of more experienced orthodontists for a much more extended period.
+This does make them somewhat costlier than their traditional counterparts, unfortunately.